Mr-Maccoy/traversymvc/README.md

-Core Framework ready to be apply to any web aplication
+Core Framework ready to be applied to any web aplication